apache/age/README.md

 - [Use a docker image - official ver.](https://hub.docker.com/r/apache/age)
 - [Installing from source](https://age.apache.org/#)

-## Graph visualization tool for AGE
+## Graph Visualization Tool for AGE

 Apache AGE Viewer is a user interface for Apache AGE to provide visualization and exploration of data.
 It provides a simple web visualization tool for users to enter complex graph queries and explore the results in graph and table forms.